kojokwakye/kojokwakye.github.io/README.md

-    <p>personal website to practice out the things i learn in the odin project</p>
+building personal website to practise my skills in the odin project